clawnify/kanban-app/README.md

-# Clawnify Kanban App: The Open-Source Trello Alternative for SaaS
+# OpenClaw Kanban App: The Open-Source Trello Alternative for SaaS

 A lightweight kanban board for building project management tools, task trackers, and workflow apps.
 Part of the [OpenClaw](https://github.com/openclaw/openclaw) ecosystem.
 Zero cloud dependencies — runs locally with SQLite.